LUNG CANCER DISABILITY BENEFITS

 Lung cancer is the third most common form of cancer.
 According to the American Cancer Society, it is the main cause of cancer deaths in the United States.
 It is also the leading cause of cancer deaths worldwide.

 People who smoke have the greatest risk of lung cancer.
 However, the disease can also occur in people who have never smoked.
-Your risk of lung cancer increases with the number of cigarettes and the number of years you have smoked.
-If you quit smoking, even if you have done so for years, you can reduce your chances of getting lung cancer.
+Your risk of cancer increases with the number of cigarettes and the number of years you smoke.
+If you quit smoking, even if you have done so for years, then you can reduce your chances of getting lung cancer.

 TYPES OF LUNG CANCER